-Dr. Dwight Holland, MALS, MS, MSE, MD, PhD is Co-founder/Principal of the Aerospace Human Factors Associates, Inc., which performs Human Systems Integration, Ergonomics, and Systems Management to reduce injuries in various workplaces from the factory floor to Space.
+Dr. Dwight Holland, MALS, MS, MSE, MD, PhD is Co-founder/Principal of the Human Systems Integration Associates (formerly Human Factors Associates), which performs Human Systems Integration, Ergonomics, and Systems Management to reduce injuries in various workplaces from the factory floor to Space.
 Dr Holland's work also includes interests in improving organisational efficiency and safety, and to enhance decision-making in a wide variety of systems.

 He has chaired over 50 panels at international conferences, and has over 100 academic presentations, abstracts and publications to his credit.
 The book he co-authored, titled "Breaking the Mishap Chain (NASA, 2012)," was recommended by Smithsonian's Air and Space Magazine as a "book to buy" and has received strong academic reviews.

 Dr. Holland is Past President of the International Association of Military Flight Surgeon Pilots, the Space Medicine Association, and Aerospace Human Factors Association.
 He is a Fellow of the Aerospace Medical Association, Aerospace Human Factors Association, and the Royal Aeronautical Society.
 He was also selected as an Academician in the International Academy of Aviation and Space Medicine in 2007.